+Nathan waved at the row.
 “They’re all like that.”

+Elijah cleared his throat and continued in Aramaic.
 “These your vines, sir?”

 The farmer tipped his head toward the rising sun.
 “Just this side.”

-Elijah pointed to the new shoots and leaves by Nathan’s foot.
+Elijah pointed to the shoots and leaves by Nathan’s foot.
 “My brother noticed this starter, sir.
 It might have been ready to cut and move four months ago.”

 “You know whose vines these are?”

-Zim’s head went up.
-“Professor Hashabiah?”
+Zim’s head shot up.
+“Uncle Hashabiah?”

 “You sure, mister?”
+Zim squared his shoulders.

-Elijah cleared his throat.
 “Who dresses these vines, sir?”

 Elijah glanced up the path.
 “Thank you, sir.
 The Lord bless your digging.”